7 new COVID-19 cases reported in Wichita County

-WICHITA COUNTY, Texas (TNN) - The Wichita Falls-Wichita County Public Health District reported seven new COVID-19 cases on Thursday.
-There were also ten new recoveries and no deaths were reported.
+WICHITA COUNTY, Texas (TNN) - The Wichita Falls-Wichita County Public Health District reported seven new COVID-19 cases on Friday.
+There were also 10 new recoveries and no new deaths were reported.

-76 patients are currently recovering at home while nine are in the hospital.
-At last check, no patient’s are in critical condition.
+72 patients are currently recovering at home while 10 are in the hospital.
+At last check, no patients are in critical condition.

 There have been 325 total COVID-19 related deaths.